moay/loxberry-plugin-pushinstall/README.md

 ./vendor/bin/pushinstall-enable-ssh-key
 ```

-This will create a new ssh key for plugin installation (if not exists), add it as IdentityFile to the local ssh configuration (only for
+This will create a new ssh key for plugin installation (if it doesn't exist yet), add it as IdentityFile to the local ssh configuration (only for
-the specified loxberry) and pass the key to your loxberry via ssh.
+the specified LoxBerry) and pass the key to your LoxBerry via ssh.

 ## System requirements